 The AAUP's Committee A on Academic Freedom and Tenure promotes principles of academic freedom, tenure, and due process in higher education through the development of policy documents and reports relating to these subjects and the application of those principles to particular situations that are brought to its attention.

-Each year, staff to the committee receive thousands of questions about these standards and complaints of departures from them.
+Each year, the staff of the committee receive thousands of questions about these standards and complaints of departures from them.
 The staff provides advice, mediation, and, in extreme cases, may recommend a formal investigation.

 Such investigations may lead Committee A to recommend to the Association’s national Council and annual meeting that the administration of an institution be censured for failure to adhere to the principles of academic freedom and tenure as endorsed by the AAUP and more than 200 other professional and educational organizations.
 See the list of censured administrations.